anildhage/titanic/README.md

 In the application or let's say project, a machine learning algorithm is used which predicts the survival of the passengers who travelled on the Titanic.
 This prediction is deployed on a web application where you can run the program based on the data you input.

 In this app, the details you enter in the form will be considered as a ticket to board the Titanic.
 You will experience as if you are actually buying the ticket to travel.
+Take a look at the [website](https://anildhage-titanic.herokuapp.com).

 ## Motivation